adiletto64/django-hogwarts/docs/conventions.md

 | SetReadView    | set-read/        | set_read  |
 | send_view      | send/            | send      |

-1. if view contains one of this words: 'list', 'create', 'detail', 'delete', 'update', then <int:pk> will be set to URL
+1. if view contains one of this words: 'create', 'detail', 'delete', 'update', then <int:pk> will be set to URL

 2. if view has two or more words (except 'view' suffix) in url it will be dashed version (kebab-case)